segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 {% endcodeexample %}

-Events queued on disk are not cleared and are uploaded the next time the app starts.
+**Events in the queue are not cleared**, and are sent to Segment the next time the app starts.
+You might want to call Flush in combination before you call Reset.

+> info ""
 > **Note**: Each time you call `reset`, a new AnonymousId is generated the next time the app is opened, which can impact the number of Monthly Tracked Users (MTUs) you process.

 ### Disabling Data Collection for Users who opt out

-Depending on the audience for your app (e.g. children) or the countries where you sell your app (e.g. the EU), you may need to offer the ability for users to opt-out of analytics data collection inside your app.
-You can turn off forwarding to ALL destinations including Segment itself:
+Depending on the audience for your app (for example, children) or the countries where you sell your app (for example, the EU), you might need to offer the ability for users to opt-out of analytics data collection from inside your app.
+You can turn off forwarding to ALL destinations including Segment itself using the following code:

 {% codeexample %}
 {% codeexampletab Swift %}